-The audit log feature provides a way for admins to view how logged-in members updated projects over time.
+The audit log feature provides a way for Enterprise Admins to view how logged-in members updated projects over time.

 You can view the audit log for all your child projects by navigating to your parent project dash at dash.readme.io/group/

 yourParentGroup/logs.
 Child projects do not display audit logs individually. if you want to see logs only for a particular project, you can filter on that project in the parent project.

 - accept request

 - edit page: Note there are no log entries created for the actions of submitting an edit, or for merging that suggested edit

 - add new page

 - add new member